-Where this category would typically only include high-end tube amps, surprise, surprise: there’s a digital modeller that we think deserves a place in the list of best amplifiers released this year.
+Where this category would typically only include high-end tube amps, surprise, surprise: there are two digital modellers that we think deserve a place in the list of best amplifiers released this year.

 At just £599 and packing in expensive-sounding tones in a cool, compact and affordable package, Supro’s Blues King 12 may just be the Blues Junior killer we’ve been waiting for.

 WE SAID Expensive-sounding tones in a cool, compact and affordable package.

 Blackstar Silverline Stereo Deluxe

 There are no tubes in sight in Blackstar’s newest amp, the Silverline Stereo Deluxe.
 Rather, a high-performance SHARC floating-point processor and the brand’s own proprietary tech simulates the whole valve-amplifier signal chain as accurately and viscerally as technologically possible.

 WE SAID An amp for big rooms with valve-like punch and gloriously immersive stereo effects.

 The British bluesman’s signature amp takes the form of a 1×12 valve guitar combo amplifier with solid-state rectification and spring reverb made by boutique UK amp builder Chris Fantana.